Conscious Reciprocity: The Space Between Giving and Receiving

 Every so often, I hear someone say, “It’s sad when spirituality has been commercialized.”

 I understand the sentiment… truly.
-But I think that idea comes from old conditioning that says spiritual work should be free, that spiritual service should mean self-sacrifice.
+But I think that idea comes from old conditioning that says spiritual work should be free, that spiritual service should mean self-sacrifice or martyrdom (cue old school scenes baked into our culture and DNA too probably of men in the streets whipping themselves to show their pious and righteousness).

 Even in traditional religion, there’s always been exchange.
 Congregants tithe.
 Priests and pastors receive a salary.
 The lights stay on.
 The building is maintained.
 The exchange is simply hidden beneath different language.
 And I know for me – some of that involved a lot of guilt and fear around pleasing God and being protected.
 But that’s the topic for another day…